retrogpt-xyz/RetroGPT/README.md

 # RetroGPT

-requires docker and docker compose

 ### prod build:

 runs over https

+requires docker and docker compose

 must have `./.env` file with `OPENAI_API_KEY` defined

-must have https certificates located in `certs/` dir: `./certs/cert.pem` and `./certs/key.pem`
+must have https certificates from letsencrypt/certbot

 run `./docker_rebuild.sh` to (re)build the containers and restart the containers if necessary